KatherineWang0527/CSCI596_Final_Proj/README.md

 Implement user interaction (e.g., mouse or keyboard input) to manipulate or animate the rendered 2D models.

 ### How to implement:
-I created prog_hdlr handler and linked the source code of shaders: first we read the text files, then we compile it on-the-fly and then link to the program handler.
+I created prog_hdlr handler and linked the source code of shaders: first, we read the text files, then we compile it on-the-fly and then link to the program handler.

 ### Shader Logic:
 (1) vec3 l = normalize(gl_LightSource[0].position.xyz);